-Results 1–10 of 29 for "Psychology Topic"X related to "Committed to kids’ well-being" Refine Your Search Refine Your Search TopicTherapy (6)Children (3)Disability (3)Emotional health (3)Stress (3) 31 more... [+] Teens (3)Aging (2)Alzheimer's (2)Military (2)Parenting (2)Post-traumatic Stress Disorder (2)Sexuality (2)Sleep (2)Socioeconomic status (2)Trauma (2)Violence (2)ADHD (1)Anger (1)Autism (1)Bipolar disorder (1)Bullying (1)Education (1)Ethics (1)Health disparities (1)Human rights (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Marriage & divorce (1)Natural disasters (1)Obesity (1)Safety & design (1)Sport & exercise (1)Testing issues (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 29 Previous 1 2 3 ...
+Results 1–10 of 29 for "Psychology Topic"X related to "Committed to kids’ well-being" Refine Your Search Refine Your Search TopicTherapy (6)Teens (4)Children (3)Disability (3)Emotional health (3) 30 more... [+] Ethics (3)Stress (3)Aging (2)Alzheimer's (2)Parenting (2)Sleep (2)Socioeconomic status (2)Violence (2)ADHD (1)Anger (1)Autism (1)Bullying (1)Depression (1)Health disparities (1)Human rights (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Safety & design (1)Sexuality (1)Sport & exercise (1)Suicide (1)Testing issues (1)Trauma (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 29 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
-While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 2.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 3.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 4.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
-Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 5.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 6.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
-Links to tips on communicating with your kids, and more.Psychology Topic 7.Emotional HealthEmotional health can lead to success in work, relationships and health.
+While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 2.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 3.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
+Links to tips on communicating with your kids, and more.Psychology Topic 4.Emotional HealthEmotional health can lead to success in work, relationships and health.
 Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic 5.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 6.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 7.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
 Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
-Psychology Topic 10.SexualitySexuality is a broad area of study related to an individual's sex, gender identity and expression, and sexual orientation.
-It also includes the effect of prejudice and discrimination based on the aforementioned topics, as well as sexual disorders.Psychology Topic Previous 1 2 3 ...
+Psychology Topic 8.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
+Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 9.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 10.Socioeconomic StatusSocioeconomic status is commonly conceptualized as the social standing or class of an individual or group.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 29 for "Psychology Topic"X related to "Committed to kids’ well-being"